Internet Protocol Address: A Comprehensive Guide

 There are two types of IP addresses: public and private.
 Public IP addresses are unique across the entire internet, while private IP addresses are used within a local network and are not routable on the internet.
 Private IP addresses are used to conserve the limited number of public IP addresses available.

 Public IP addresses are assigned by the Internet Service Provider (ISP) and are used when communicating with devices outside the local network.
-Private IP addresses, on the other hand, are used for communication within the local network.
-Devices with private IP addresses can still access the internet, but they do so using the public IP address of the router or gateway they're connected to.
+Private IP addresses are used for communication within the local network, and each private IP address is assigned to devices within a local network to conserve the limited number of public IP addresses available.
+Devices with private IP addresses can still access the internet, but they do so using the public IP address of the router or gateway they’re connected to.

 Role of IP addresses in cybersecurity